youyifong/tsp/README.md

 - --s If present, additional image files will be saved.

-- --r If present, two additional result files will be saved for the last stage: 1) a cellpose output file named _seg.npz that contains information of masks, outlines, flows, and a cell diameter, 2) a simple text file named _masks.csv that contains the sizes and the x and y coordinates for each mask.

 Output

 - _counts_multistain.txt: cell counts, one row for each additional marker